dojo/labs/README.md

 ## Rules of Engagement

-`@dojo/labs` is designed to be a playground to test out and provide early access to upcoming features/ideas from Dojo core team and the community.
+`@dojo/labs` is designed to be a playground to test out and provide early access to upcoming features/ideas from the Dojo core team and the Dojo community.
 However there are still standards and rules that will need to met.

 1) All features need to be fully tested and documented.
-1) Features will have approximately 6 months (two major Dojo releases) to be promoted, after which they will be removed from labs repository.
+1) Features will have approximately 6 months (two major Dojo releases) to be promoted, after which they will be removed from the labs repository.

 ## Adding a new labs feature